-Directions: Apply the below remedies directly to both the problem tooth and surrounding gums unless otherwise directed.
+Apply the home remedies for toothache pain below, directly to the problem tooth and surrounding gums, unless otherwise directed.

-For items that direct you to chew, or for liquids that are to be swished around inside mouth, direct the liquid on and around the sore tooth as much as possible.
+For items that instruct you to chew or for liquids to be swished around inside the mouth, direct the liquid in and around the sore tooth as much as possible.

 Do not swallow liquids.
 Rinse your mouth and spit them out when done.

 First, mix a heaping tablespoon full of salt in a small glass of warm water.
 Then, swirl around the inside of your mouth for as long as you can and spit out, after.